Canadian Bet Explained

 • Enter the odds for each selection

-• Set the each-way option and enter its odds if it is an option you want
+• Set the each-way option and enter the odds if you need it

 Your Winnings on a Canadian Bet (Super Yankee)

-One of the biggest attractions of the Canadian betting system, alongside other combination betting options, is that you don’t have to win all the selections in the bet to get a payout.
-You will get a return from your bet as long as two or more selections win.
-Punters can even get a return from a single correct selection for the full cover of multiple betting options that include single bets in their wager.
-But this is not the case for Super Yankee bets, as it does not cover singles options.
+One of the biggest draws of the Canadian betting system is that you don’t have to correctly predict all the selections to get a payout.
+You will get a return from your wager as long as you get two or more selections right.

-While it triggers a payout, winning two out of five doesn’t necessarily translate to a profit, as the odds on each selection also play a role.
-If the odds of the two winning selections are low, you may get only a part of your stake returned.
-So, to be successful in Super Yankee betting, you need to pay attention to the odds on each selection and ensure they offer realistic profit-earning chances.
-Hence, it is advisable to use a Canadian betting calculator to determine potential payouts based on odds and selections.
+Predicting two out of five selections doesn’t necessarily translate to a profit.
+If the odds of those two selections are low, you may get only a part of your stake returned.
+In order to be successful with Super Yankee betting, you need to pay attention to the odds on each selection and ensure they offer realistic profit-earning chances.

-The table below shows a typical outcome of a Canadian bet depending on the number of winning selections using the example we calculated above, with all selections having the same 3.0 odds.
+The table below shows a typical outcome of a Canadian bet depending on the number of winning selections using the previous example in which all selections have the same 3.0 odds, and each combination comes with a $10 stake.

 Number of selections Number of successful bets The successful bet composition Payout (Profit/Loss)